 Research group Anne Spang

 Our work aims to understand the underlying mechanisms that enable precise protein and mRNA localization.
-In recent years, endocytosis, in particular the maturation from early-to–late endosomes became a focus in the lab, next to secretion. mRNA localization appears to be part of translational control and is therefore important for the temporal and spatial regulation of protein expression.
+In recent years, Golgi and post-Golgi trafficking, in particular the maturation of endosomes, became a focus in the lab.
+We want to gain a better understanding of how transport and signaling at the level of endosomes is regulated.

 Localization of RNA molecules